saumyadas2203/Pizza-Sales-Report/README.md

-# Pizza-Sales-Report
+# Pizza Sales Report with SQL and Power BI

-Pizza Sales Report project, where we leverage SQL for data analysis and Power BI for creating interactive visualizations.
+Welcome to the **Pizza Sales Report** project, where we leverage SQL for data analysis and Power BI for creating interactive visualizations.
 This project provides in-depth insights into pizza sales data, including daily and monthly trends, sales by pizza category and size, and identifying top-selling pizzas based on revenue, quantity, and total orders.

-Features
+## Features

-Daily and Monthly Trends: Visualize the total number of pizza orders and sales figures on a daily and monthly basis.
+- **Daily and Monthly Trends**: Visualize the total number of pizza orders and sales figures on a daily and monthly basis.
 Gain insights into when the highest sales occurred.

-Pizza Category Analysis: Analyze sales by pizza category to understand customer preferences and identify the most popular categories.
+- **Pizza Category Analysis**: Analyze sales by pizza category to understand customer preferences and identify the most popular categories.

-Pizza Size Analysis: Examine the distribution of pizza sales by size, enabling you to tailor your menu based on customer choices.
+- **Pizza Size Analysis**: Examine the distribution of pizza sales by size, enabling you to tailor your menu based on customer choices.

-Top-Selling Pizzas: Discover the top-selling pizzas based on revenue, quantity, and total orders.
+- **Top-Selling Pizzas**: Discover the top-selling pizzas based on revenue, quantity, and total orders.
 Use this information to optimize your menu and increase profits.

-Getting Started
+## Getting Started

-Data Analysis with SQL:
+1. **Data Analysis with SQL**:

-The initial data analysis was conducted using SQL.
-The SQL scripts and queries used for data extraction, transformation, and loading can be found in the sql_sales_analysis.sql of this repository.
+   - The initial data analysis was conducted using SQL.
+The SQL scripts and queries used for data extraction, transformation, and loading can be found in the <a href="pizza_sales_analysis.sql">sql_sales_analysis.sql</a> of this repository.

-Creating Dashboards with Power BI:
+2. **Creating Dashboards with Power BI**:

-The Power BI project file pizza_sales_report.pbix contains the interactive dashboards.
+   - The Power BI project file <a href="pizza_sales_report.pbix">pizza_sales_report.pbix</a> contains the interactive dashboards.
 You can open and customize it with Power BI Desktop.

-Access the Dashboard:
+3. **Access the Dashboard**:

-Open the pizza_sales_report.pbix file with Power BI Desktop to explore the interactive dashboards.
+   - Open the `pizza_sales_report.pbix` file with Power BI Desktop to explore the interactive dashboards.

-Data Analysis with SQL
+## Data Analysis with SQL

 The SQL analysis involved the extraction and transformation of the data, which includes details of pizza sales, pizza category, size, and featuring various KPI's.
 The SQL analytics include:

-Identifying the daily and monthly trends of the pizzas sold and the revenue generated.
+   - Identifying the daily and monthly trends of the pizzas sold and the revenue generated.
-Identifying the top-selling pizzas based on revenue, quantity, and total orders.
+   - Identifying the top-selling pizzas based on revenue, quantity, and total orders.
-Identify the least-selling pizzas based on revenue, quantity, and total orders.
+   - Identify the least-selling pizzas based on revenue, quantity, and total orders.
-Identifying the % of sales by pizza category and orders placed by the customers.
+   - Identifying the % of sales by pizza category and orders placed by the customers.

-Creating Dashboards with Power BI
+## Creating Dashboards with Power BI

 Power BI is used to create interactive dashboards for visualizing the pizza sales data.
-The Power BI project file (pizza_sales_report.pbix) contains the following interactive dashboards:
+The Power BI project file (`pizza_sales_report.pbix`) contains the following interactive dashboards:

-Dashboard Overview
+### Dashboard Overview

-The Pizza Sales Report dashboards provide a user-friendly interface and offer the following views:
+The **Pizza Sales Report** dashboards provide a user-friendly interface and offer the following views:

-Trends: Daily and monthly sales trends.
+- **Trends**: Daily and monthly sales trends.
-Pizza Category Analysis: Sales breakdown by pizza category.
+- **Pizza Category Analysis**: Sales breakdown by pizza category.
-Pizza Size Analysis: Distribution of sales by pizza size.
+- **Pizza Size Analysis**: Distribution of sales by pizza size.
-Top-Selling Pizzas: Identification of top-selling pizzas based on various metrics.
+- **Top-Selling Pizzas**: Identification of top-selling pizzas based on various metrics.
-Least-Selling Pizzas: Identification of least-selling pizzas based on various metrics.
+- **Least-Selling Pizzas**: Identification of least-selling pizzas based on various metrics.